-Canada Life may be the oldest life insurance company in Canada.
+Canada Life is the oldest life insurance company in Canada.
 Nearly 200 years of experience exist between the three companies that make up today's organization: The Great-West Life Assurance Company, London Life Insurance Company and The Canada Life Assurance Company.

 How many life insurance companies are in Canada?

-What is the best whole life insurance in Canada?
+What is the best life insurance for diabetics in Canada?

 What is the best high-risk life insurance company in Canada?